Helping you free your child of an eating disorder

 Steps to independence and total recovery

 In Family-Based Treatment (FBT) the transition from parental decision-making to independence is called ‘Phase 2’.
 More precisely: “responsibility over eating is gradually handed back to the adolescent to whatever extent is age-appropriate and typical for that particular family.”
-Regarding ‘Phase 3’, which “involves a review of healthy adolescence and an assessment of where the adolescent is developmentally once the ED has receded”, aspects of this are dotted about this book.
+There’s also a ‘Phase 3’, which “involves a review of healthy adolescence and an assessment of where the adolescent is developmentally once the ED has receded” and aspects of this are dotted about this book.

 When does ‘Phase 2’ begin?